Financial-market oriented PSEs

 The world is off-track to meet the Sustainable Development Goals (SDGs) by 2030.
 The funding available to finance the SDGs, in particular in developing countries, is no way near sufficient to achieve the goals in time.
 This is not due to a lack of money: UNDP estimates that 4 trillion dollars are needed to close the finance gap, representing roughly 1% of global wealth, or 4% of global assets under management (AUM).
 The problem is therefore a problem of allocation: investments, seeking returns, are not going towards those countries and sectors that have the biggest impact towards the SDGs.

-Reasons for this mis-allocation are various but include: lack of available profitable investment opportunities (or lack of awareness of these opportunities); unfriendly investment climate in SDG relevant sectors and countries; perceived or real trade-off between financial and impact returns; lack of comparable impact data, just to name a few.
+Reasons for this misallocation are numerous but include inter alia: lack of available profitable investment opportunities (or lack of awareness of these opportunities); unfriendly investment climate in SDG relevant sectors and countries; perceived or real trade-off between financial and impact returns; lack of information and data leading to high risk perception, just to name a few.

 Over the past decade, various investment strategies have been developed that aim at bridging the gap between the investment needs for the SDGs and the current allocation of capital.
 Below you find brief definitions of the most commonly used approaches and examples as to how SDC can collaborate with partners from the financial sector.